-- 1. Determine the efficiency of natural parasiticides and methodologies, including but not limited to, nutritional programs, use of herbs, essential oils, homeopathic remedies, Diatomaceous Earth, and the genetic pool of laying hens in controlling A. galli and H. gallinarum in laying and replacement chickens intended to become hens. - 2.
+- 1. Determine the efficiency of natural parasiticides and methodologies, including but not limited to, nutritional programs, use of herbs, essential oils, homeopathic remedies, diatomaceous earth, and the genetic pool of laying hens in controlling A. galli and H. gallinarum in laying and replacement chickens intended to become hens. - 2.
 Evaluate natural alternatives to DL-Methionine in a system approach for organic poultry feed program. - 3.
 Evaluate ways to prevent and manage parasites in livestock, examining breeds, geographical differences, alternative treatments, and pasture species. - 4.
-Research and develop livestock breeding programs resulting in livestock that are adapted to outdoor life and living vegetation.
+Develop a dairy program to address climate change mitigation strategies where milking capabilities are not hindered and effective forage rotations are maximized. - 5.
+Develop balanced organic livestock rations that incorporate high percentages of diverse, regionally adapted grain crops to reduce the reliance on corn and soybeans and allow farmers to realize more marketing opportunities for a robust crop rotation.